Summary

 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

-Chase Ultimate Rewards points are one of our favorite rewards program currencies, for a combination of reasons: Chase Ultimate Rewards’ point value is higher than the average rewards point, you have many options for racking up bonus points – including several credit cards that offer generous sign-up bonuses and a diverse array of bonus categories – and your redemption options are extremely flexible.
+Chase Ultimate Rewards’ point value is higher than the average rewards point, and you have many options for racking up bonus points — including several credit cards that offer generous sign-up bonuses.
+Your redemption options are also extremely flexible, so you’ll never have to worry about being stuck with points you cannot use.

-In the rewards card world, they are known as a “flexible points currency” – meaning you can redeem points for a variety of options, including travel, merchandise, gift cards and cash back.
-You can also transfer them between Ultimate Rewards cards and to a large list of Chase airline transfer partners and hotel loyalty programs, giving you access to a huge network of airlines that can take you practically anywhere you want to travel.
+In the rewards card world, Chase Ultimate Rewards points are known as a “flexible points currency” — meaning you can redeem them for a variety of options, including travel, merchandise, gift cards and cash back.
+You can also transfer these points between Ultimate Rewards cards and to a large list of Chase transfer partners, both airline and hotel, which makes them even more versatile for people who travel often.

 Chase Ultimate Rewards points value

-Redemption Option | Point Value |
+Redemption option | Point value |

 Sapphire Reserve travel redemption (50% bonus) | 1.5 cents |